-It is now well over fifteen years since we started talking about and writing the first edition of this book, first published in 1998.
 New editions provide an opportunity to take a hard and critical look at what we have got wrong and what we believe still holds good.
 We have been lucky enough to receive the feedback of colleagues and students in many different countries, some supportive, others challenging us where they think we are off target.
-We originally wrote Tourism and Sustainability in part as a critical reaction to what appeared to be at the time a rather uncritical approach to the expansion of tourism (and especially new forms of tourism).
-On its tenth birthday we have retained much of the original argument for this third edition.
-Of course, some of our original categorisations may have been offered as a challenge rather than as exhaustively and scientifically researched typologies: hunches designed to provoke critical discussion rather than prescriptive conclusions, and our pessimistic outlook may remain overcooked.
-And yet, the progress in promoting more locally rooted, more equitable, and environmentally responsive forms of tourism in the past fifteen years has been painfully slow.
+On its seventeenth birthday we have retained much of the original argument for this fourth edition.
+Of course, some of our original categorisations may have been offered as a challenge rather than as exhaustively and scientifically researched typologies: educated hunches designed to provoke critical discussion rather than prescriptive conclusions.
+And our seemingly pessimistic outlook may remain overcooked.
+And yet, the progress in promoting more locally rooted, more equitable, and environmentally responsive forms of tourism in the past twenty years has been painfully slow.
 Understanding why this is so, and overcoming obstacles to change, remains a fundamental challenge.

 Some of the issues that we covered, at least briefly, in the first edition but that were relatively 'silent' in the public realm are now right at the top of the global political agenda.
 Climate change and the need to end poverty, for example, are now daily topics of media discussion and central targets for the United Nations and member governments.
-The UN's Millennium Development Goals coupled with global campaigns against poverty have imprinted this global challenge in the consciousness of many, and have demanded a response of agencies such as the World Tourism Organisation.
+The UN-led 'development goals' coupled with global campaigns against poverty have imprinted this global challenge in the consciousness of many, and have demanded a response of agencies such as the World Tourism Organization.

-At a time when the 200th anniversary of the abolition of the slave trade has been marked, some have drawn the parallels between these monumental challenges and demanded that it is this generation's duty to step up to the mark and 'Make Poverty History'.
-Yet in a world where the jewels of new tourism from the Maldives to Kiribati and Tuvalu in the Pacific are in danger of literally disappearing beneath the waves, and where global inequality is rapidly accelerating (not slowing down or reversing), it appears clear that these will be the burning issues for our and subsequent generations.
-Unless western consumption practices are reined back, and their rapid global spread (through, for example, the breathtaking industrialisation of China and India) is not tempered, the implications will be potentially disastrous.
+Some have drawn the parallels between these monumental challenges and demanded that it is this generation's duty to step up to the mark to 'make poverty history'.
+And yet in a world where the jewels of new tourism from the Maldives to Kiribati and Tuvalu in the Pacific are in danger of literally disappearing beneath the waves, and where global inequality is rapidly accelerating (not slowing down or reversing), these issues will be at the forefront for our and subsequent generations.
+Unless western consumption practices are reined back, and their rapid global spread (through for example the breathtaking industrialisation of China and India) is not tempered, the implications will be potentially disastrous.
 Tourism needs to take its temperature within this broader global context and judge its part in averting or encouraging the onset of crisis.

-Much has changed since both the first and second editions of Tourism and Sustainability.
-The growing identification, at least in the western world, of the G8 countries as the single imperial power and the spread of the consumerist lifestyles associated with their political and economic platforms have given rise to a number of counterbalancing movements.
+Much has changed since the first, second and third editions of Tourism and Sustainability.
+The growing identification, at least in the western world, of the G8 xviii • Preface to the fourth edition countries as the single imperial power and the spread of the consumerist lifestyles associated with their political and economic platforms have given rise to a number of counter-balancing movements.
 Prime among these has been the anti-globalisation movement that makes its presence felt at each meeting of the G8 powers.
-Also of potentially considerable significance as a counterbalance to the G8's power is the so-called 'Pink Tide' of Latin America - the rise of governments that question and challenge the wisdom and appropriateness of the Washington Consensus - and the alternative G20 powers led by the IBSA axis - India, Brazil and South Africa.
-Additionally, the so-called war on terror, resulting from the 9/11 attacks on the USA, has brought about major changes in our patterns of behaviour and movement.
+Also of potentially considerable significance as a counter-balance to the G8's power is the so-called 'Pink Tide' of Latin America - the rise of governments that question and challenge the wisdom and appropriateness of the Washington Consensus.
+Additionally, the so-called war on terror, resulting from the 9/11 attacks on New York, has brought about major changes in our patterns of behaviour and movement along with the global economic recession caused by the financial crisis of 2008.
 All of these events, movements and trends have had direct and indirect effects on the development of tourism.